-The Board will enact clear guidelines for prevention, intervention, and post-intervention of suicide, reflecting the District's concern for this serious mental health issue.
-The Board recognizes the need for suicide prevention and instructs the Superintendent to establish a The District will establish a crisis intervention team.
-Members of the team should include, but are not limited to, a school administrator, school psychologist, school counselor, school social worker, teacher, school nurse and/or District medical directorSchool Physician, school safety professional, and any other District staff member who can be of assistance during a crisis. whose responsibility will be to The crisis intervention team will develop a suicide response plan which will be integrated into the existing District-wide school safety plan.
-The suicide response plan will include education and awareness of risk factors for youth suicide, procedures for intervening if a student exhibits risk factors, including referral services, and a post-intervention plan to help the school and community cope with the aftermath of such a tragic event suicide school it occur.
+The District will establish a crisis intervention team.
+Members of the team should include, but are not limited to, a school administrator, school psychologist, school counselor, school social worker, teacher, school nurse and/or School Physician, school safety professional, and any other District staff member who can be of assistance during a crisis.
+The crisis intervention team will develop a suicide response plan which will be integrated into the existing District-wide school safety plan.
+The suicide response plan will include education and awareness of risk factors for youth suicide, procedures for intervening if a student exhibits risk factors, including referral services, and a post-intervention plan to help the school and community cope with the aftermath of suicide should it occur.